tapirdata/wson/README.md

 $ npm install wson
 ```

-If you have installed [node-gyp](https://www.npmjs.com/package/node-gyp) and its prerequisites, this will also install the optional package [wson-addon](https://www.npmjs.com/package/wson-addon), which provides a somewhat faster (some benchmarking shows a factor of about 2) C++ implementation of a WSON stringifier/parser.
+If you have installed [node-gyp](https://www.npmjs.com/package/node-gyp) and its prerequisites, this will also install the optional package [wson-addon](https://www.npmjs.com/package/wson-addon), which provides a somewhat faster (some benchmarking shows a factors of about 2 for parsing and 1.5 for stringifiying) native C++ implementation of a WSON stringifier/parser.

 ```js
 WSON = require('wson')();